christophersilvestri/Remixer/README.md

 4. **Review & Edit**: Preview the generated content and make any adjustments
 5. **Export**: Copy to clipboard or download your remixed content

+## Scheduled Posting (Coming Soon)

+You will soon be able to:

+- **Post Directly to Platforms**: Connect your accounts and publish content to WordPress, YouTube, Instagram, LinkedIn, Facebook, Twitter/X, and more, right from the app.
+- **Schedule Posts**: Select a date and time from a calendar view to schedule your posts for later.
+The app will automatically publish your content at the scheduled time.

+**Note:** Scheduling and direct posting will require connecting your accounts and a backend service to securely store scheduled posts and handle publishing.
+Stay tuned for updates!

 ## Supported Platforms

 - **WordPress**: Blog post formatting with SEO optimization